jmun304/ask-my-docs/README.md

 ### 1. Pick an issue to work on that is assigned to you

 ### 2. Create a feature branch
+Make sure you are in root: `cd ask-my-docs`

 `git checkout main`